nkma1989/azurefunctions-keras-model/README.md

 ```
 python testAPI.py -e <Function endpoint>
 ```
-You can test the blob trigger by uploading images from testimages folder into the images container in blob storage.
+You can test the blob trigger by uploading images from testimages folder into the "images" container in blob storage.
 The result can be seen in the images-processed folder and the table, using Azure table explorer or the Azure portal:

 ![host_start](https://github.com/nkma1989/azurefunctions-keras-model/blob/master/readme_images/blobtrigger_result.jpg)